Gotu Kola

 FAQs

 • Is gotu kola the same as kola nut?
-No. Despite the name similarity, gotu kola (Centella asiatica) is unrelated to kola nut and contains no caffeine.
+No. Despite the name similarity, gotu kola (Centella asiatica) is unrelated to kola nut (Cola species) and contains no caffeine.
+The naming coincidence is a common source of confusion in Western wellness contexts.

 • Is gotu kola eaten as food?
-In parts of South and Southeast Asia, yes—fresh leaves are used in salads, sambols, and cooked dishes.
+In parts of South and Southeast Asia, yes — fresh leaves are used in salads, sambols, and cooked dishes.
+Sri Lankan gotu kola sambol, prepared with grated coconut and lime, is a familiar household example.

 References